Austria–France relations: World War I

 Following the assassination of Archduke Franz Ferdinand in Sarajevo on June 28, 1914, and the resulting July crisis, World War I began on July 28, 1914, with Austria-Hungary's declaration of war on Serbia.
 Germany supported the Austrian ally in its strict stance against Serbia.
 Serbia, in turn, was supported by Russia.
 Disaster struck when, in the aftermath of Austria's declaration of war against Serbia, Germany declared war on Russia and France.
 Due to the invasion of German troops via neutral Belgium into France, Britain joined the war.
 Austro-Hungarian troops were deployed on the Western Front as military support for the German Empire in France and Belgium.

+The Sixtus Affair was a failed secret attempt by Emperor Charles I of Austria to negotiate a separate peace with the Allies during World War I, using his brother-in-law Prince Sixtus of Bourbon-Parma as intermediary.
+Sixtus and his brother Xavier leveraged family ties and contacts in neutral Switzerland to relay Austria-Hungary's proposals to French President Raymond Poincaré and Prime Minister Aristide Briand, This however highlighted the limitations of Austria-Hungary’s independent diplomacy during World War I and exposed the empire’s dependence on Germany.
+It also illustrated the generational shift in leadership from Franz Joseph I to Charles I, who attempted more flexible and personal approaches to foreign policy.
+Ultimately, the affair was a diplomatic debacle that weakened the Habsburg Monarchy’s position and credibility both at home and abroad.

 The allies of the Central Powers, Italy and Romania, remained neutral for the time being, but then entered the war on the side of the Entente.
 Turkey and Bulgaria joined the war on the side of the Central Powers.
 On November 3, 1918, an armistice was signed, marking the victory of the Triple-Entente coalition and the collapse of the Central Powers.